projectcalico/calico/maintenance/enabling-bpf.md

   If {{site.prodname}} does not detect a compatible kernel, {{site.prodname}} will emit a warning and fall back to standard linux networking.

 - On each node, the BPF filesystem must be mounted at `/sys/fs/bpf`.
 This is required so that the BPF filesystem persists when {{site.prodname}} is restarted.
-(If the filesystem does not persist then pods will temporarily lose connectivity when {{site.prodname}} is restarted.)
+(If the filesystem does not persist then pods will temporarily lose connectivity when
+  {{site.prodname}} is restarted.)
 - For best pod-to-pod performance, an underlying network that doesn't require Calico to use an overlay.
 For example:

   - A cluster within a single AWS subnet.
   - A cluster using a compatible cloud provider's CNI (such as the AWS VPC CNI plugin).
   - An on-prem cluster with BGP peering configured.

-  If you must use an overlay, we recommend VXLAN over IPIP.
+  If you must use an overlay, we recommend that you use VXLAN, not IPIP.
 This is because IPIP performs poorly with eBPF mode due to technical limitations in the kernel.

 - The underlying network must be configured to allow VXLAN packets between {{site.prodname}} hosts.
 In eBPF mode, VXLAN is used to forward traffic to Kubernetes NodePorts, while preserving source IP.
 - A stable way to address the Kubernetes API server.
-Since eBPF mode takes over from kube-proxy, {{site.prodname}} needs a way to reach the API server directly.
+Since eBPF mode takes over from kube-proxy, {{site.prodname}} Creating an needs a way to reach the API server directly.
 - The base [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) also apply.

 > **Note**: The default kernel used by EKS is not compatible with eBPF mode.
-If you wish to try eBPF mode with EKS, follow [these instructions](./ebpf-and-eks).
+If you wish to try eBPF mode with EKS,
+> follow [these instructions](./ebpf-and-eks), which explain how to set up a suitable cluster.
 {: .alert .alert-info}

 ### How to